jeffhubLR/quarkus-infinispan-grpc-test/README.md

 * Quarkus 1.5.1.Final
 * Quarkus 1.8.1.Final

+**Current Fix:**
+From comment on original Quarkus issue: https://github.com/quarkusio/quarkus/issues/9980 Reverting maven-compiler-plugin back to 3.8.1 and pulling in protostream 4.3.4.Final prevents Marshaller .class files from being removed.

 ## Summary

 Something, possibly the quarkus plugin, is deleting the compiled class files for the generated Marshallers.